JohnathanMarkSmith/NoMySQL/README.md

             /**
+             *
-             * Saving 2nd Message in database.
+             * This is going to do a 2nd Message in database.
+             *
              */
             message.setMessage("I love NYC");
             mService.SaveMessage(message);

             /**
+             *
-             * Getting messages from database
+             * This is going to get the messages from database and do the following:
              *    - display number of message(s)
-             *    - display each message in database */
+             *    - display each message in database
+             *
+             */
             List<Message> myList = mService.listMessages();
             LOGGER.debug("You Have " + myList.size() + " Message(s) In The Database");